aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Check that the collection contains uncompressed ASI676MC RAW16 RGGB files, seven purple frames, a compatible adjacent normal frame for each, two exposure levels, and visible clipped highlights.
 Extra unmatched files do not compensate for a missing minimum.
+Default indi-allsky standard FITS with only the generic `INSTRUME=indi-allsky` camera header are accepted when uploaded through a session bound to the selected ASI676MC; an explicit different-camera header is not.
+The failure remains beside the completed progress bar until **Reset / try again** is selected.
+The message states the known reason and what to check; if several requirements failed, it groups the affected file counts.
 If the error names a detection ratio, compare the reported likely-normal and likely-purple populations.
 When all three ratios have strong gaps, the tool may show preliminary threshold suggestions instead of failing.
-Change a recommended threshold only after confirming that the higher-ratio files are the expected camera failure, then rerun calibration;
-the tool never changes detection thresholds during analysis.
+Change a recommended threshold only after confirming that the higher-ratio files are the expected camera failure, then rerun calibration; the tool never changes detection thresholds during analysis.
 A user who can save Config may save the recommended subset after reviewing it.

 **The report time differs from UTC**